wirelineio/wireline-core/packages/discovery-swarm-memory/README.md

 }
 ```

-For full list of `opts` take a look at [discovery-channel](https://github.com/maxogden/discovery-channel)

 #### `sw.join(key, [opts], [cb])`

 Join a channel specified by `key` (usually a name, hash or id, must be a **Buffer** or a **string**).
 After joining will immediately search for peers advertising this key.